 There are many scenarios you might face in such phishing scams but here’s a typical case.
-You might open your e-mail account one day and notice a nice looking e-mail that appears to be coming from your bank’s web site.
+You might open your e-mail account one day and notice a nice looking e-mail that appears to be coming from your bank.
 Your bank’s logo is there right in the middle of the e-mail embedded within an image copy of your bank’s web site.
 You immediately recognize the logo because you’ve seen it before during your online banking activities.
 What gets your attention even more is the subject line of the e-mail that says, “your account has been closed” or “your mortgage account is delinquent”.
 Now that criminals have your attention, they then ask you to login to your account by clicking on a link in the e-mail.
 You click the link of course because you “trust” the source; it “appears” to be legitimate.
 The link takes you to a nice and familiar looking web site.
 It’s your bank’s web site to your innocent eyes.
 You are now convinced 100% that your bank account has a problem.
 You are eager to login to your account and see what happened.
 As clueless as you might be at this point, the e-mail, which you have just opened and clicked, the link within, just installed a malicious program to monitor your every movement on your computer also called a “keystroke logger”.
 What this spy software does is it runs hidden in the background of your computer to watch your every move and the strokes on your computer keyboard.
 You and the spy software are now ready to work together, hand in hand, for a one sided goal; the theft of your personal information and even the available cash balance of your bank accounts.
 You type in your ID and password to access your account, the system tells you the server is down and asks you to come back later and you listen and obey as instructed because you trust the source.

 While you wait impatiently for the server to be up and running, the thieves who just got the hold of your ID and password try to empty your account while you’re waiting for the server to come back.
 The spy software can now also monitor every thing else you do on your computer like accessing your other accounts, communicating important business information and more.
 The monitoring will continue until you detect and remove the software.

 Just one important note; in this case, the installation of the spy software was not necessary to get your ID and password.
-By just typing your ID and password in the fake web site and pressing the send button would have give your access information to the thieves.
+By just typing your ID and password in the fake web site and pressing the send button would have given your access information to the thieves.
 But let’ assume for one minute we are the criminals god forbid, why would we not take complete advantage of an innocent victim and take over their bank account and their computer at once now that we have the victim’s desired response?
 Don’t they say to kick your opponent even more when he’s down bleeding?
 It’s sad but it’s a war, and you are an opponent whether you asked for and want it or not.
-I almost used the word game instead of war but I don’t think this is a game because people die due to health identity theft and families get bankrupt, destroyed and financially ruined with their credit reports and scores gone down the toilettes.
+We almost used the word game instead of war but we don’t think this is a game because people die due to health identity theft and families get bankrupt, destroyed and financially ruined with their credit reports and scores gone down the toilettes.

 Now, here are a few things to consider in the anti phishing fight: